 - Before you can return a call from your career coach, you’re on a new payroll.

-“Julie” graduated from law school but couldn’t find a law firm job in her medium-sized city.
-Out of desperation, she took a job in a bank, telling everyone, “I’ll just be here six months.
-I hate banking and I’m not good with nunbers.”
+Julie graduated from law school but couldn’t find a law firm job in her medium-sized city.
+Out of desperation, she took a senior-level job in a bank, telling everyone, “I’ll just be here six months.
+I hate banking and I’m not good with numbers.”
 Three years later, Julie is still with the bank — by choice.
 She likes the job and the people.
 And she keeps getting raises, even in a recession.

 Research on career change shows they’re not unusual.
 Most people owe their career choices to an unexpected event or chance meeting.